 Let’s take a closer look at the amazing health benefits of the superfood coconut.

 Coconut water – isotonic drink and infusion solution

 Coconut water is considered the best water filtered by plants.
 Many communities in remote areas even replace part of their drinking water with precious coconut water.

 It’s packed with vitamins, minerals, hormones, amino acids, various sugars, and many other important substances.
 Minerals such as potassium, calcium, sodium, phosphorus, iron, zinc, manganese, selenium and copper make it an isotonic drink.
-Whether you want to exercise, suffer from dehydration or diarrhea, or just cure a hangover, coconut water is the best choice.
+Whether you want to exercise, suffer from dehydration or diarrhoea, or just cure a hangover, coconut water is the best choice.

 In the fifties, it was scientifically proven that coconut water is sterile.
 People from Papua New Guinea have had this knowledge for a long time.
 Before completing difficult operations, their healers washed their hands, their instruments, and patients’ wounds with coconut water.
 And today we know that coconut water can be used for intramuscular and intravenous infusions without the consequence of an immune reaction or unwanted side effects.
 The only disadvantage of coconut water is the small amount of sodium, which in turn can be easily compensated by adding sodium chloride (basically salt).

 High coconut water consumption has a detoxifying effect.
 The blood circulation of the kidneys is stimulated and urine production is increased.
 As a result, toxins are flushed out of the body much faster.

-Coconut meat – healthy fiber and fatty acids
+Coconut meat – healthy fibre and fatty acids